 Empowering your younger self: Advice from 11 EF leaders

 Here at EF Education First, we have many strong women leaders across our global business—in fact, over half of our senior managers are women.
-In honor of International Women’s Day, we asked 11 EF leaders what advice they would give their younger selves.
+We asked 11 EF leaders what advice they would give their younger selves.

 What advice would you give your younger self?